 Doing the opposite — taking retirement money early, instead of late — can also draw Uncle Sam’s attention.

 While the penalty is not as severe as a late withdrawal, you’ll still need to adjust your tax return accordingly.
-In addition to owing regular taxes on the money, there is a 10 percent tax on withdrawals made before age 59 ½, unless you qualify for an exception.
+In addition to owing regular taxes on the money, there is a 10% tax on withdrawals made before age 59 ½, unless you qualify for an exception.

 Reporting losses to the IRS can help you at tax time, but only if you’re also honest about wins.

 Take gambling, for instance.
-You’re supposed to report winnings as income, and you can claim losses up to the amount of your winnings as an itemized deduction.
+You’re supposed to report winnings as income, and you can claim losses up to the amount of the winnings you’ve claimed as income as an itemized deduction.
 If you report losses without mentioning you won anything, don’t expect the IRS to take your word for it.

-Similarly, a lot of people have hobbies they envision turning into a full-fledged business someday.
-But as long as they remain merely hobbies, don’t be tempted to claim your spending as business expenses.
+Similarly, a lot of people have a hobby they envision turning into a full-fledged business someday.
+But as long as it remains merely a hobby, don’t be tempted to claim your spending on it as business expenses.
 The IRS is unlikely to believe you’re operating a business that always loses money, especially if you have other sources of income.